Within This Page

 - Ensure acoustical comfort.
 Poor classroom acoustics are more than merely annoying.
 If young children are unable to hear their teacher, they usually are unable to "fill in the blanks" as adults with life experience are able to do, and this can disrupt learning.

 - Ensure superior indoor air quality.
 Children typically are more sensitive to indoor air pollutants than adults and more likely to suffer ill effects such as allergies and asthma.
-See U.S. EPA Healthy School Environments.
-Consider displacement ventilation systems
+See the EPA's information on healthy school environments Healthy Schools, Healthy Kids.
+Consider displacement ventilation systems .

 - Ensure thermal comfort.
 "Right size" HVAC systems to keep humidity in the comfort zone.
 Give teachers control over the temperature of individual classrooms.